aramirezdecruz3148/ruby-blog/README.md

 # To Do

-* Create a new branch to try to add a picture to each blog post
 * Figure out how to add styling to each view
 * Instead of welcome, make articles the root of app
-* Investigate authentication?
+* Investigate authentication? or making a User model that owns the blog articles or something?

 # Creating First Rails App